-If you believe you have been discriminated against on the basis of your disability and would like an informal resolution, you may contact the Deputy for Field Services, or designee, in writing as soon as possible to explain the perceived problem and propose a solution.
-The Deputy for Field Services, or designee, shall make every effort to assist you and ensure equitable access to the program.
+If you believe you have been discriminated against on the basis of your disability and would like an informal resolution, you may contact the Deputy for Field Services or designee, or the ADA and Section 504 Coordinator of the Department, in writing as soon as possible to explain the perceived problem and propose a solution.
+The Deputy for Field Services or designee, or the ADA and Section 504 Coordinator of the Department shall make every effort to assist you and ensure equitable access to the program.